qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 ---------

 |scale_bar| :sup:`Scale Bar` adds a simple scale bar to the map canvas.
 You
-can control the style and placement, as well as the labeling of the bar.
+can control the style and placement, as well as the labelling of the bar.

 .. _figure_decorations_4: